changeworld/azure-docs.ja-jp/articles/app-service-logic/app-service-logic-scenario-error-and-exception-handling.md

-<properties
+---
-    pageTitle="Logging and error handling in Logic Apps | Microsoft Azure" description="View a real-life use case of advanced error handling and logging with Logic Apps" keywords=""
+title: Logging and error handling in Logic Apps | Microsoft Docs
+description: View a real-life use case of advanced error handling and logging with Logic Apps
-    services="logic-apps"
-    authors="hedidin"
-    manager="anneta"
-    editor=""
-    documentationCenter=""/>

-<tags
-    ms.service="logic-apps"
-    ms.workload="na"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="07/29/2016"
-    ms.author="b-hoedid"/>
+keywords: ''
+services: logic-apps
+author: hedidin
+manager: anneta
+editor: ''
+documentationcenter: ''

+ms.service: logic-apps
+ms.workload: na
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 07/29/2016
+ms.author: b-hoedid

+---
 # <a name="logging-and-error-handling-in-logic-apps"></a>Logging and error handling in Logic Apps
 This article describes how you can extend a logic app to better support exception handling.
 It is a real-life use case and our answer to the question of, "Does Logic Apps support exception and error handling?"

+> [!NOTE]
->[AZURE.NOTE] The current version of the Logic Apps feature of Microsoft Azure App Service provides a standard template for action responses.
+> The current version of the Logic Apps feature of Microsoft Azure App Service provides a standard template for action responses.
->This includes both internal validation and error responses returned from an API app.
+> This includes both internal validation and error responses returned from an API app.
+>
+>

 ## <a name="overview-of-the-use-case-and-scenario"></a>Overview of the use case and scenario
 The following story is the use case for this article.
 A well-known healthcare organization engaged us to develop an Azure solution that would create a patient portal by using Microsoft Dynamics CRM Online.
 They needed to send appointment records between the Dynamics CRM Online patient portal and Salesforce.
 We were asked to use the [HL7 FHIR](http://www.hl7.org/implement/standards/fhir/) standard for all patient records.

 The project had two major requirements:

- -  A method to log records sent from the Dynamics CRM Online portal
+* A method to log records sent from the Dynamics CRM Online portal
- -  A way to view any errors that occurred within the workflow
+* A way to view any errors that occurred within the workflow

 ## <a name="how-we-solved-the-problem"></a>How we solved the problem
+> [!TIP]

->[AZURE.TIP] You can view a high-level video of the project at the [Integration User Group](http://www.integrationusergroup.com/do-logic-apps-support-error-handling/ "Integration User Group").
+> You can view a high-level video of the project at the [Integration User Group](http://www.integrationusergroup.com/do-logic-apps-support-error-handling/ "Integration User Group").
+>
+>

 We chose [Azure DocumentDB](https://azure.microsoft.com/services/documentdb/ "Azure DocumentDB") as a repository for the log and error records (DocumentDB refers to records as documents).
 Because Logic Apps has a standard template for all responses, we would not have to create a custom schema.
 We could create an API app to **Insert** and **Query** for both error and log records.
 We could also define a schema for each within the API app.

 Another requirement was to purge records after a certain date.
 DocumentDB has a property called  [Time to Live](https://azure.microsoft.com/blog/documentdb-now-supports-time-to-live-ttl/ "Time to Live") (TTL), which allowed us to set a **Time to Live** value for each record or collection.
 This eliminated the need to manually delete records in DocumentDB.

 ### <a name="creation-of-the-logic-app"></a>Creation of the logic app
 The first step is to create the logic app and load it in the designer.
 In this example, we are using parent-child logic apps.
 Let's assume that we have already created the parent and are going to create one child logic app.

 Because we are going to be logging the record coming out of Dynamics CRM Online, let's start at the top.
 We need to use a Request trigger because the parent logic app triggers this child.

+> [!IMPORTANT]
-> [AZURE.IMPORTANT] To complete this tutorial, you will need to create a DocumentDB database and two collections (Logging and Errors).
+> To complete this tutorial, you will need to create a DocumentDB database and two collections (Logging and Errors).
+>
+>

 ### <a name="logic-app-trigger"></a>Logic app trigger
 We are using a Request trigger as shown in the following example.

 ```` json